How To Use A Tick Hook

 • With a slow and steady motion, pull the tick out.
 Or, as some recommend: Twist the hook slowly around while you slightly pull.

 • Inspect the tick, to see if it is in one piece.
-Put the tick into a glass jar and keep it in case it’s needed for analysis.
+Put the tick into a glass jar and keep it in case its need for analysis.

 • Inspect the wound, disinfect it with rubbing alcohol or similar, cover it if necessary.